robenkleene/audio-references/ableton-live/ableton-live-midi.md

 # Ableton Live MIDI

+## MIDI Editor

+- To make a section play faster or slower, just select the MIDI notes and drag the handles above it squash or expand that section

 ## Presets

 The `Pgm` and `Bank` settings to change external instrument presets are at the bottom of a MIDI clip's expanded options.